google/applied-machine-learning-intensive/v2/05_deep_learning/03_autoencoders/slides.md

 The goal of the encoder is to take some form of input data and reduce it down to a smaller representation.

-But there has to be some way to know if this smaller representation is useful?
+But there has to be some way to know if this smaller representation is useful.
 We do that with the decoder.

 Image Details:
 * [encoder.png](http://www.google.com): Copyright Google